hjlogique/Work-Day-Scheduler/README.md

 Note: The first screenshot below displays the scheduler during the working hours.
 The red row is the current scheduled plan and the blue rows are the upcoming ones.
-The second screenshot displays the scheduler after the work hours before the midnight.
+The second screenshot displays the scheduler after the working hours before the midnight.

 ```